trinhkiet0105/LLM_intro_tutorial/README.md

 bash serve_model.sh
 ```

-`--model` your serving model, can be a name of models from huggingface or directory/file name of local model \
+- `--model` your serving model, can be a name of models from huggingface or directory/file name of local model \
-`--gpu-memory-utilization` a float number from 0 --> 1 (default 0.9).
+- `--gpu-memory-utilization` a float number from 0 --> 1 (default 0.9).
 So basically this number is how many memory from your gpu you want to use.\
-Leave this number to 1 mean all 100% memory will dedicate to this model serving and no more space for other tasks that need gpu.\
+*Leave this number to 1 mean all 100% memory will dedicate to this model serving and no more space for other tasks that need gpu memory.*\
-`--enforce-eager` True means always use eager-mode PyTorch, reduces the memory requirement (of maintaining the CUDA graph). \
+- `--enforce-eager` True means always use eager-mode PyTorch, reduces the memory requirement (of maintaining the CUDA graph). \
-If False (or just remove the flag in the command line), will use eager mode and CUDA graph in hybrid for maximal performance and flexibility. \
+- If False (or just remove the flag in the command line), will use eager mode and CUDA graph in hybrid for maximal performance and flexibility. \
-`--host` and `--port` to change the ,not very suprised, the host and port to serve th model.
+- `--host` and `--port` to change the ,not very suprised, the host and port to serve th model.
 If removed, it will be to default of localhost and 8000 \
-`--tensor-parallel-size` he number of visable GPUs you want to use
+- `--tensor-parallel-size` he number of visable GPUs you want to use

 ## Benchmarking